 - Eligible acres of the crop multiplied by a rate of $15 per acre; OR

 - Eligible acres of the crop multiplied by a nationwide crop marketing percentage, multiplied by a crop-specific payment rate, and then by the producer’s weighted 2020 Actual Production History (APH) approved yield.
-If the APH is not available, 85 percent of the weighted 2019 Agriculture Risk Coverage-County Option (ARC-CO) benchmark yield for that crop will be used.
+FSA updated the payment calculation for certain row crops for CFAP 2, specifically for producers who had crop insurance but did not have an available 2020 APH approved yield.
+FSA will use 100 percent of the 2019 Agriculture Risk Coverage-County Option benchmark yield for CFAP 2 applications for these producers, rather than the original 85 percent.
+This calculation changes only for producers with crop insurance coverage who grow barley, corn, sorghum, soybeans, sunflowers, upland cotton, and wheat.

 Marketing percentages and payment rates for each crop are documented in the table below.